-Specify state/equivalent jurisdiction (Sarawak)
+Specify state/equivalent jurisdiction Sarawak

 In 2019, IFF conducted a palm oil supply chain mapping study with our partner Transitions.
 The study covered 93% of 2018 palm oil volumes sourced from 9 direct suppliers.
 Transitions, with support and on behalf of IFF, contacted these suppliers to collect data and investigate their supply chains.
 The study also indicated that IFF has 100% transparency up to refineries and crushers, 86% up to mills, and 20% up to plantations.
-The study also found that 85% of IFF's beyond tier 1 suppliers, as refineries &
+The study also found that 85% of IFF's beyond tier 1 suppliers, as refineries & crushers, are RSPO certified and 22% of their downstream mills are RSPO certified.
+As part of our RSPO goal, IFF only sources RSPO MB from our certified suppliers.
+In 2020, we continued to utilize insights from our recent palm traceability study.
+These and other insights from this study not only helped to raise awareness on the limited availability of certified supply globally, but also helped us with the identification of our next steps for expanding responsible supplier engagement and purchasing practices.
+In this way, we aim to further increase transparency and encourage RSPO certification.

-Specify state/equivalent jurisdiction (Pahang)
+Specify state/equivalent jurisdiction Pahang